All Products

 Before you run the docker push command to push images to an image repository, you must run the docker login command to log on to the image repository.
 Example of a docker login command: docker login --username=xxx acr-test-registry.cn-hangzhou.cr.aliyuncs.com.

-1. Run the docker tag command to re-tag the uni-arch images, and push the uni-arch images to the Container Registry Enterprise Edition instance.
-For example, if your uni-arch images are an Arm64 NGINX image and an AMD64 NGINX image, run the following commands.
+1. Run the docker tag command to re-tag the single-arch images, and push them to the Container Registry Enterprise Edition instance.
+This example uses an arm64 NGINX image and an amd64 NGINX image:

 docker tag nginx:arm64 acr-test-registry.cn-hangzhou.cr.aliyuncs.com/multi-arch/nginx:arm64